Nicholas J. Shaheen, MD, MPH

 Jessica Hores Gebhart, MSHS

 Jessica Gebhart currently works part-time for the Center for Esophageal Diseases and Swallowing as a research specialist.
 She graduated from the University of North Carolina at Chapel Hill in 2007 with a BA in Exercise and Sport Science and minor in Chemistry and completed her MSHS in Clinical Research Administration through George Washington University in December 2012.
-She began working in the GI division in colon cancer research before joining CEDAS in 2010 as a Clinical Research Coordinator/Research Specialist.
+She began working in the GI division in colon cancer research and joined CEDAS in 2010 as a Clinical Research Coordinator/Research Specialist.
 She managed numerous research projects related to esophageal and swallowing conditions and currently works with the group part-time remotely on various projects.

 Administrative Support Specialist